roman-milk/roman-milk.github.io/miranda-and-geraldine.md

+===

- ****** Miranda and Geraldine Ch.
-07 ****** byStoryTeller07© Miranda sat listening to music feeling bored.
+Miranda sat listening to music feeling bored.
 She dare not invite so-called friends over, after what happened last time, so she had to content herself with playing with her two slaves.
 Feebie, a school friend from the past had joined her and pet-girl, after the party, so it hadn't been all bad.

  The added responsibility of caring for her was easy enough, for she was a natural submissive.
 The two of them came into the lounge taking up their positions, at her feet, indicating they had completed the household chores.
 Miranda ignored them, trying to think of a game to play.
 Partly to keep them occupied, as well as a pleasant distraction for her.